GEOGRAPHY FOR 2026 & BEYOND

 Click here to access the Wikipedia information on earthquakes and in particular the most powerful quakes of all time.

-Plot the top 10 earthquake (by magnitude) locations onto the same A3 sheet that you plotted the volcanoes on (from last lesson).
-Use a suitable symbol to show earthquakes.
+Plot the top 10 earthquake (by magnitude) locations onto the same worksheet that you plotted the volcanoes on (from last lesson).
+Use a the symbol included in the key to show the approximate locations of earthquake events.

 Task 2 - Finding out more about the causes of earthquakes

-Please complete all tasks set out on the worksheet above. **You will need your A3 sheet from last lesson too**
+Please complete all tasks set out on the worksheet below. **You will need your A3 sheet from last lesson too**

 Task 2 - plate tectonics and earthquakes